jjzcru/elk/docs/logs.md

     -g, --global            Force to use the global file
 ```

-If the task do not have a `log` file property specify it will throw an error
+If the task do not have a `log` file property specify it will throw an error.